Entanglement across scales: Quantics tensor trains as a natural framework for renormalization: Numerical analysis

 Let us first investigate the maximum bond dimension of the non-interacting problem.
 In Fig.~\ref{fig:Dmax_tol1e-5_interdim_non_interacting}, the maximum bond dimension $D_{\max}$ of the QTT of the one-particle Green's function in momentum space (we set $\omega_n=\frac{\pi}{\beta}$) is shown as a function of inverse temperature $\beta$ for different chemical potentials, in a one- (a), two- (b) and three-dimensional non-interacting ($U=0$) system (c).
 The QTT is computed using TCI with $2^{24}$ k-points in each direction and a tolerance of $\epsilon=10^{-5}$ and we fit the $\beta$-scaling of the resulting maximum bond dimensions to a power law \cite{Lorenz2024}.
 It can be seen that in the non-interacting case the bond dimension only weakly depends on the chemical potential, while the expected growth with lowering the temperature is observed in the two- and three-dimensional cases.
 However, in the one-dimensional case the bond dimension saturates at a low \Dmax{} value.
 This can be understood from the results of the previous sections, where in the next-nearest-neighbor hopping case a QTT with bond dimension four in real space can be analytically derived.
 To obtain the Green's function in momentum space, Fourier transformation has to be applied.
 In QTT language, a Fourier transform can be represented by a low bond dimension MPO.
 Therefore, applying this low bond dimension MPO to the real space Green's function QTT with bond dimension four, will result in a low upper bound on \Dmax{} of the momentum QTT, which is observed in Fig.~\ref{fig:Dmax_tol1e-5_interdim_non_interacting}(a).
 Hence, the saturation of the bond dimension reflects the QTT as a natural representation of a renormalization procedure in one dimension.
+Moreover, the temperature dependence of \Dmax{} stems from the numerical QTT construction, where truncation up to a tolerance $\epsilon$ is applied.
+In the exact QTT construction the bond dimension does not depend on temperature.
 However, in higher dimensions, in such a QTT-based renormalization procedure, additional couplings will be generated at each renormalization step, where the maximum bond dimension reflects the disregarding of some of these couplings below the tolerance.

 We now turn to the interacting case.
 Fig.~\ref{fig:green_entang} shows the real part of $G(\mathbf {k}, \omega_n = \frac{\pi}{\beta})$ in two dimensions for two different fillings and two different temperatures.
 It demonstrates that at high temperatures the Green's function hardly differs for different chemical potentials, whereas when the inverse temperature ($\beta=10^3$) is increased, sharp structures appear away from half-filling.